spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/02-architecture.md

 The following are some architectural highlights of bare-metal Kubernetes clusters that Palette deploys using Canonical's MAAS.
 Canonical MAAS is an open-source tool that lets you discover, commission, deploy, and dynamically reconfigure a large network of individual units.

-- Palette supports the usage of MAAS with Spectro Cloud’s open source Cloud Native Computing Foundation (CNCF) Cluster API that supports Canonical MAAS: https://github.com/spectrocloud/cluster-api-provider-maas.
+- Palette supports the use of MAAS with Spectro Cloud’s open source Cloud Native Computing Foundation (CNCF) Cluster API that supports Canonical MAAS: https://github.com/spectrocloud/cluster-api-provider-maas.

 - Palette provides a cloud-like experience for deploying clusters on bare metal servers.
 The result is increased performance at minimal cost and operational effort.